How To Use And Configure WordPress Widgets – Part 3

 (Pages Widget settings – sorting options)

-To exclude certain pages from displaying in your widget, just enter the Page Ids for the pages you want excluded separated by commas into the Exclude field of the widget …
+To prevent certain pages from showing to visitors, enter their Page Ids separated by commas into the Exclude field of the widget …

 Pages Widget settings - exclude pages